-1.3 Working with Encrypted Documents
+1.3 Decryption

 In order to perform many operations, encrypted input PDF files must be decrypted.
 Some require the owner password, some either the user or owner passwords.
 Either password is supplied by writing user=<password> or owner=<password> following each input file requiring it (before or after any range).
 The document will not be re-encrypted upon writing.
 For example: